The official blog of the Lung Institute.

 The food you eat is converted into energy for your body.
 Your meals contain vitamins and nutrients, which when broken down by the digestive system, aid various bodily functions, like breathing.
 Developing a food plan with you doctor will help ensure that your lungs receive the nutrients they need.
 It is also helpful to speak with a registered dietitian or nutritionist.
 Your doctor should be able to recommend one for you.
 However you plan make sure your diet is realistic.
 Don’t plan to eat food you hate or expect to give up food you love.
 Be sure to discuss alternatives and how to prepare your favorite meals in a way that is healthier for you.

-3. Is stem cell therapy an option?
+3. Is cellular therapy an option?

 4. What is pulmonary rehabilitation?